Costs: Cheap as chips

 Add a can of tomatoes to give more flavour and substance.

 - Pour in the stock and canned tomatoes, bring to the boil, cover and simmer for 10 minutes.
 Stir in the beans and cook for another 5 minutes, until the vegetables are tender.
-Sprinkle with the chopped parsley.

 Nutritional information per portion

 - Calories 172(kcal)

 This nutritional information is only a guide and is based on 2,000 calories per day.
 For more information on eating a healthy diet, please visit the Food Standards Agency website.

 Guideline Daily Amount for 2,000 calories per day are: 70g fat, 20g saturated fat, 90g sugar, 6g salt.